Call4Cloud | MMP-C | Autopilot | Device Preparation

 When you choose to retire an Android enterprise personally owned device with a work profile, this is what will happen:

-It will remove all the data, apps, and settings in the work profile on the personally owned android device.
-It will also remove the whole work profile from the device.
+It will remove all the data, apps, and settings in the work profile on the personally owned Android device and the whole work profile from the device.

-Just like with IOS, retiring an Android device will leave the personal data intact.
+Like with IOS, retiring an Android device will keep personal data intact.

 If you only (selective) want to remove the company data from the device and not the apps, this is the option you need.
-You don’t want to remove all of the apps when the device is an employee-owned device.
-Maybe the employee has configured his personal Outlook account and really doesn’t want to see that removed?
+You don’t want to remove all the apps when the device is employee-owned.
+Maybe the employee configured his personal Outlook account and doesn’t want to see that removed?

 Please note: